 Receive expert 1:1 Counselling, and Boost Your Acceptance Rates on Top Choices Today

-In case you’d like to save some time or enter the workforce sooner, you could look for a 1-year master’s program in Finland.
-Some master's programs in Finland are designed to be completed in 1 year, while others may take 2 years or longer.
+In case you’d like to save some time or enter the workforce sooner, you could look for a 1-year master’s program in China.
+Some master's programs in China are designed to be completed in 1 year or slightly more, while others may take 2 years or longer.
 It should be noted that most postgraduate programs in the country last 2 years.

-It's essential to research the universities and programs you're interested in to determine their duration.
+It's essential to research the individual universities and programs you're interested in to determine their duration.

-Some universities in Finland also offer distance-learning programs, either in a part-time or full-time format.
+Some universities in China also offer distance-learning programs, either in a part-time or full-time format.
 Attending an online master’s program leads to the exact same degree as an on-campus graduate program.

-The number of distance-learning postgraduate programs varies depending on the field of study and the institution, but if you want to reduce the cost of your studies or continue working in your home country, it is possible to obtain a master’s degree from a Finnish university through distance learning.
+The number of distance-learning postgraduate programs varies depending on the field of study and the institution, but if you want to reduce the cost of your studies or continue working in your home country, it is possible to obtain a master’s degree from a university in China through distance learning.

-To study in Finland, you’ll need a valid passport and a student visa.
-Students coming from countries in the EU/EEA or Switzerland do not need a student visa.
+To study in China, you’ll need a valid passport and a student visa.

 If you want to reduce the cost of your postgraduate studies, you can apply for a scholarship.
 You can get a scholarship either directly from the university you attend or from other public or private organizations.